Sauna Dynamics – What Is A Sauna and How A Sauna Works

 SaunaVent01a03a

 Steam – When we throw water on the stones, thanks to all of the hot surface area of the stones we get steam, which mostly flows with the convective loop up, across the ceiling, descends down on us and (thanks to efficient heat conduction from the hot water in the steam to our skin) temporarily causes a significant and quite wonderful increase in the amount of heat that we feel.
-But steam also expands and so some of it will begin filling any low pressure void it can find which results in some of it flowing directly towards us.
+Note that the air temperature does not change though.

 SteamSimulationImage: Corentin Maqueron